 The main literature review analyzed for the case study

 MFA tool is a methodology that provides useful information on direct flows to disposal and/or recovery that represent potential sources of secondary materials.
 For this reason, literature is often used to understand the life cycle to monitor wastes in and between the processes in the system.
 In waste management, there are different examples of research studies.
 Stanisavljevic et al, 2015, evaluated different solid waste management scenarios at the regional scale, whereas Deshpande et al, 2020 show the importance to adopt MFA in the fish industry for supporting both industry and policymakers in realizing improvements.
-Villalba, 2020 developed a mass balance table to calculate and examine indicators for waste sub-circuits, Hsu, 2021 analyzed inefficiency and potential leakage to natural systems of the plastic sector in Eu 28, and Amicarelli et al (2021) tested MFA to verify the reliability in sustainability assessments of the meat industry in Italy whereas Caldeira et al. 2021, assessed food waste through a combination of (MFA) and statistical information.
+Villalba, 2020 developed a mass balance table to calculate and examine indicators for waste sub-circuits; Hsu, 2021 analyzed inefficiency and potential leakage to natural systems of the plastic sector in Eu 28, and Amicarelli et al (2021) tested MFA to verify the reliability in sustainability assessments of the meat industry in Italy whereas Caldeira et al. 2021, assessed food waste through a combination of MFA and statistical information.

 Material and Methods